GabeScott/standard-works-vault/General Conference/1992 October - Bible Stories and Personal Protection.md

 Then, for the first time, I saw the possibility of help.
 From behind the robber, a city bus approached.
 It stopped about twenty feet away.
 A passenger stepped off and scurried away.
 The driver looked directly at me, but I could see that he was not going to offer any assistance.

 While this was happening behind the young robber, out of his view, he became nervous and distracted.
 His gun wavered from my stomach until its barrel pointed slightly to my left.
 My arm was already partly raised, and with a quick motion I could seize the gun and struggle with him without the likelihood of being shot.
-I was taller and heavier than this young man, and at that time of my life was somewhat athletic.
+I was taller and heavier than this young man and at that time of my life was somewhat athletic.
 I had no doubt that I could prevail in a quick wrestling match if I could get his gun out of the contest.

 Just as I was about to make my move, I had a unique experience.
-I did not see anything or hear anything, but I knew something.
+I did not see anything or hear anything, but I *knew* something.
 I knew what would happen if I grabbed that gun.
 We would struggle, and I would turn the gun into that young man’s chest.
 It would fire, and he would die.
 I also understood that I must not have the blood of that young man on my conscience for the rest of my life.

 I relaxed, and as the bus pulled away I followed an impulse to put my right hand on his shoulder and give him a lecture.
 June and I had some teenage children at that time, and giving lectures came naturally.